Oligo12/cyber-projects/edr-project/KNOWN_LIMITATIONS.md

 In practice this means: a third-party signed binary placed in `C:\Windows\System32` (rare, but not impossible - vendor-installed system tools, driver helpers, antivirus components) would be trusted.
 The user-permission model already restricts who can write to `System32`, so the practical risk is low, but the trust gate could be tighter.

-**Closing the gap (v2):** Extract the cert chain from the `WinVerifyTrust` state and pin on subject (e.g., "Microsoft Windows", "Microsoft Corporation").
+**What would close it:** Extract the cert chain from the `WinVerifyTrust` state and pin on subject (e.g., "Microsoft Windows", "Microsoft Corporation").
 The plumbing exists - `WTGetSignatureSettings` / `CryptQueryObject` - it's just not wired up.

 ---